-Following Government advice, we are now cancelling all routine eye care and have decided to temporarily close our doors to patients.
-Whilst this is very difficult for all concerned, the safety of our patients and staff is paramount.
-That said, we are still working remotely and are very much available to all our patients whatever your query.
+We continue to follow government advice and are unable to carry out any routine eye care.
+We appreciate this is very difficult for all concerned but the safety of our patients and staff is paramount.
+But we are still working remotely and are very much available to all our patients whatever your query.

 It is crucial we play our part to avoid putting added pressure on the NHS at this time, so please do make us your first port of call in an emergency.
 We are available during working hours, as well as out-of-hours, for any patients requiring URGENT eye care.
 Whilst we are unable to see you in person, we are able to provide an assessment via phone and discuss your issue.
 We can then advise on your best course of action.
-Should your issue require further investigation, we are able to advise who to contact.
+Should your issue require further investigation, then we will refer you to one of the following practices who are staying open:

 An “URGENT EYE PROBLEM” includes such issues as, red eye, foreign body, eye trauma, recent loss of vision, recent onset of eye pain or symptoms which suggest a recent retinal tear or detachment such as flashing lights and floaters.